BikeMouse/BakingMiceUnite/README.md

 ### How It Is Done
 Techs used: HTML5, CSS3, JavaScript, Node.js, Express.js, EJS, MongoDB/Mongoose, Passport and Bootstrap.

+The first step to get this application running, is to open the command line in the folder of the app and type in following command : npm install.

-The first step that has been taken was to set up the Database - MongoDB and using Mongoose for Schemas.
+The second step that is required it to set up the Database - MongoDB and using Mongoose for Schemas.
 Working on the backend was put under the guideline of MVC - Model, View, Controller and implementing Routes.

 ### Lessons Learned
 This project is still under development